-The Timer/Counter (TCNT0) is an 8-bit register.
-Interrupt request (abbreviated to Int.
-Req. in the figure) signals are all visible in the Timer Interrupt Flag Register (TIFR).
+The Timer/Counter (TCNT0) and Output Compare Register (OCR0) are 8-bit registers.
+Interrupt request (abbreviated to Int.Req. in the figure) signals are all visible in the Timer Interrupt Flag Register (TIFR).
 All interrupts are individually masked with the Timer Interrupt Mask Register (TIMSK).
 TIFR and TIMSK are not shown in the figure since these registers are shared by other timer units.

-The Timer/Counter can be clocked internally or via the prescaler, or by an external clock source on the T0 pin.
-The Clock Select logic block controls which clock source and edge the Timer/Counter uses to increment its value.
+The Timer/Counter can be clocked internally, via the prescaler, or by an external clock source on the T0 pin.
+The Clock Select logic block controls which clock source and edge the Timer/Counter uses to increment (or decrement) its value.
 The Timer/Counter is inactive when no clock source is selected.
-The output from the clock select logic is referred to as the timer clock (clk{T0}).
+The output from the Clock Select logic is referred to as the timer clock (clk{T0}).